stackrox/collector/docs/driver-builds.md

 - Built drivers and log files holding the compilation errors are stored as artifacts in order to be used by subsequent steps.

+#### Post-build jobs

+Once building the drivers is done, 3 follow up steps will be triggered:
+- Check the log files containing compilation errors.
+- Push the built drivers to a GCP bucket.
+- Build support-packages with the newly built drivers and push them to GCP.

 ### CPaaS drivers flow